iTwin/itwinjs-core/docs/learning/ui/AugmentingUI.md

 ### Status Bar Item

-A UiItemsProvider can return an array of [CommonStatusBarItem]($appui-abstract) to insert into the Statubar.
-The item will define what section to be placed in and its item priority which defines its order within the section.
+A UiItemsProvider can return an array of [CommonStatusBarItem]($appui-abstract) to insert into the StatusBar.
+The item's definition includes the StatusBar section to be placed in and a priority defining its order within the section.
 Below is the UiItemsProvider function called when appui-react is populating the status bar footer.

 ```ts
 public provideStatusBarItems(stageId: string, stageUsage: string): CommonStatusBarItem[]